 What is the difference between Discount brokers and full-service brokers?

 Discount brokers are cheaper as they perform fewer actions.
 They allow you to trade stocks easily, although they do not provide advice and guidance when choosing an asset.

 Usually, discount brokers are companies that allow you to open an online trading account and trade on your own from home, charging a small fee on transactions.
 The account maintenance fee is usually around 0.5%, but it all depends on the company.

-There are exceptions to this.
-I covered them in our other article about trading stocks at home.
+There are exceptions to this, and I covered them in our other article about trading stocks at home.

 Is it worth trading with a broker?